jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 ## Paragraph

 Markdown renders paragraphs and line breaks as you would normally write them, there is no need for any special characters.
-However, traditional html paragraph code and line breaks may be used if required, however, not all applications will render these the same way.
+However, traditional html paragraph code and line breaks may be used if required, however, caution should be taken with use of these as not all applications will render this code same way.

 ## Blockquotes